 / by UK HealthCare

 Exercise should be a vital part of your kids’ routine.
-Children who exercise for an hour every day are at a lower risk for obesity, and being active can boost a child’s self-esteem and can make them happier.
+Children who exercise for an hour every day are at lower risk for obesity, and being active can boost a child’s self-esteem and make them happier.
 Additionally, studies show that physical activity and brain development go hand-in-hand.

 Here are some activities that can get your kid off the couch and outside.